 In a time of distress, keeping in contact with others and knowing what’s happening in the world will maintain continuity and confidence.
 Communication methods will all depend on the disaster that forced you to live without electricity.
 A HAM radio is probably the best option to listen to the outside world and get the unfiltered information.
 If an EMP attack hits us, communicating with others will become a problem for most of us.
 Many HAM radio operators have considered a protection system for their devices, and it usually involves building a Faraday cage.
 Another method of gathering information would be to get it from travelers or domestic refugees.

 Learning to live without electricity is not easy, and it requires practice.
 You should experiment to live without electricity for a few days and learn from that experience.
-It will be a good occasion to find out what supplies you are missing, what skills you need to develop and how your family reacts to this break from normality.
+It will be an excellent occasion to find out what supplies you are missing, what skills you need to develop and how your family reacts to this break from normality.

 Part two of “How to live without electricity” available here.